zxk688/LuoJiaChangeDetection/README.md

-# Unified Multi-Framework Model Zoo for Remote Sensing Change Detection
+# Unified Multi-Backend Model Zoo for Remote Sensing Change Detection
 <img width="5497" height="1013" alt="logo" src="logo.png" />

 We are happy to announce that we are going to release a **unified model zoo** for **remote sensing change detection**.